mbta/ride_along/doc/adr/0003-communicate-via-mq.md

 ## Context

-The two halves of RideAlong (on-prem and cloud) need to communicate data.
+The two halves of Ride Along (on-prem and cloud) need to communicate data.

 ## Decision